Learn the lingo

 • Conducted 30 user surveys and 5 interviews to understand motivation, and engagement patterns in language-learning apps and Learn the Lingo design.

-• Identified motivation and repetition as primary downfalls to sustained learning and motivation in language learning, and reworked my own model to address current app issues.
+• Identified motivation and repetition as key barriers to sustained learning, and reworked my model to address common shortcomings in existing apps.

 • Created concept pixel-art–inspired animated assets to make practice feel playful and rewarding rather than repetitive.